osmehlik/make-me-a-web/README.md

 **output** is a directory containing `*.html` files, folders and any other files

-Conversion is done using original markdown program.
+Conversion is done using markdown python library.

 ## How It Works